cymantex/react-chess-board/README.md

 ``npm install react-fen-chess-board``

 ## Rendering a static chess board
-To render a static chess board you simply provide the FEN of the position you want.
+To render a static chess board you simply provide the FEN of the position you want to display.
 ````typescript jsx
 import React from "react";
 import {render} from "react-dom";